 - Defects in computer database systems may facilitate injection attacks.
 Hackers accomplish this by changing variables and/or values in browser URLs to trigger unauthorized database commands.
 Such injections may give them the ability to view or modify sensitive data.

 This is only a small selection of website hacking methods.
-Attackers may use sophisticated software or simply trick administrators into revealing their control panel passcodes.
-Webmasters can prevent many of these intrusions by regularly updating software, using hard-to-guess passwords and removing unnecessary interactive features.
+Attackers can, however, use sophisticated software or simply trick administrators into revealing their control panel passcodes.
+Thankfully, webmasters can prevent many of these intrusions by regularly updating software.
+They can also use hard-to-guess passwords and remove unnecessary interactive features.
+So, if you suspect your website of hacking activities, connect with Convergent1 today at (713) 690-0707.